senthil-sourcebits/developer-exercise/README.markdown

  * Please, provide a way to get back to the state of the headers you were coming from before the click

-Please, use your discretion in implementing nice-to-have features (things that you thing that menu is missing and are not part of requirements).
+Please, use your discretion in implementing nice-to-have features (things that you think that menu is missing and are not part of requirements).

 ## Ruby